peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note10>(10)</sup> Blackman, D., Vigna, S. "Scrambled Linear Pseudorandom Number Generators", 2018.</small>

-<small><sup id=Note11>(11)</sup> An algorithm can become nondeterministic in many ways.  [**For example**](https://keras.io/getting-started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development), different results can happen because parallel operations can finish in a different order, items can be assigned differently to hash table buckets, or floating-point addition can be carried out in a different order.</small>
+<small><sup id=Note11>(11)</sup> An algorithm can become nondeterministic in many ways.  [**For example**](https://keras.io/getting-started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development), different results can happen because parallel operations can finish in a different order, items can be assigned differently to hash table buckets, or floating-point addition can be carried out in a different order.

+Implementations of floating-point numbers and floating-point math can also differ, especially in the area of transcendental and trigonometric functions; among other reasons for this, specifications don't always require delivering as-accurate-as-possible results to those functions (the difference between `Math` and `StrictMath` in Java is one example).
+Whenever possible, applications SHOULD avoid generating "random" floating-point numbers using custom-seeded PRNGs.</small>

 <small><sup id=Note12>(12)</sup> Noise functions include functions that combine several outputs of a noise function, including by [**fractional Brownian motion**](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).
 By definition, noise functions are deterministic.</small>